Post updated: September 2023

 - Separate your eggs one at a time into a small bowl.
 This way, if one of the yolks breaks, you don’t have to discard the whole bowl of egg whites.

 - Ensure the bowl & whisk you’re using are clean and not greasy at all.
 Even a small amount of fat can prevent the egg whites from whipping up.
+It’s best to use a metal or glass bowl as these are less likely to have residual fat on them (unlike plastic which is more prone to be greasy!).

 - Use caster sugar/superfine sugar.
 The smaller sugar crystal size means that the sugar will dissolve more easily into the meringue.
 You can use granulated sugar but you’ll need to whisk the mixture for a lot longer to get a smooth meringue.
 You can also pulse granulated sugar in a food processor or blender until broken down, to mimic caster sugar.

 - Warm up your sugar.
 This is a tip from Helen Goh/ Ottolenghi – by warming the sugar in the oven before whisking it into the egg whites, it speeds up the process of the sugar dissolving in the egg white.
+It’s not 100% necessary (you’ll just need to whip a bit longer) but I like to do it as the oven is already going to be preheating for when I’m baking the meringues anyway!

 - Whisk the egg whites until the mix is no longer gritty.
 You need to test if all the sugar has dissolved to know if the meringue is ready to bake.
 Take a small amount of meringue mixture and rub it between your fingertips.
 If it’s gritty, you need to continues whisking.

 - Use a piece of baking paper as a funnel/chute to slowly drizzle in the sugar.
 This makes it easy to gradually pour the sugar into the egg whites.
-If you add the sugar all at once, it’s likely that it’ll disrupt the egg white’s foam structure and prevent it from whipping up properly.
+If you add the sugar all at once, it’s more likely that it’ll disrupt the egg white’s foam structure and prevent it from whipping up properly.

 - Whisk at a medium speed for a longer time.
 Doing this creates smaller and more evenly-sized bubbles throughout the meringue which in turn makes the mix more stable.
 It also prevents you from over-whipping your meringue (which is quite likely if you leave the mixer on high speed!).